-Here at Hollinsclough we have many conversations with Parents, Headteachers, Local Authorities, the DfE and others with regard to what is Flexi-schooling; so much so that we have decided that it is time to develop what we are going to term – The Hollinsclough Approved List of Flexi-Schools – there will not be any membership fees for the Affiliate and Member levels and the final tier will once decided have greater integration of the schools involved. this will be open to all to join for a one-off
+Here at Hollinsclough, we have many conversations with Parents, Headteachers, Local Authorities, the DfE, and others with regard to what is Flexi-schooling; so much so that we have decided that it is time to develop what we are going to term – The Hollinsclough Approved List of Flexi-Schools – there will not be any membership fees for the Affiliate and Member levels and the final tier will once decided have greater integration of the schools involved. this will be open to all to join for a one-off affiliation fee.

 Here at Hollinsclough we are well placed to assist schools in achieving a successful Flexi-schooling provision.

 Ofsted Inspection Key Comments regarding Flexi-schooling at Hollinsclough

 When we first introduced Flexi-schooling in late 2009, we were the first school in the country to officially and openly offer the approach.
 Over the years since both Ofsted and the DfE have kept a watchful eye on all that we have done.
-They first visited our school in early 2010 and we were graded ‘Good with outstanding features’.
+Ofsted first visited our school in early 2010 and we were graded ‘Good with outstanding features’.
 Following on from that we have received an interim visit in early 2013 and a full inspection in late September 2013, and we achieved the grade of ‘Good’ with the lead inspector offering the following comments;

 ‘Hollinsclough is a – ‘Good School … a leading exponent of ‘flexi-schooling’